TheROMMER/core/README.md

 # Run with default config file (ROMMER.yaml in current directory)
 rommer

+# dry-run mode
+rommer -d # or --dry-run

 # Specify a custom config file
 rommer -c my-config.yaml

+# dry-run mode with a custom config
+rommer -d -c my-config.yaml

 # Use an existing ROM ZIP instead of downloading
+# Also supports using tilde (~) which is the home directory
 rommer -r path/to/existing/rom.zip

+# dry-run mode with an existing ROM ZIP
+rommer -d -r path/to/existing/rom.zip

 # Keep temporary files (override cleanup setting)
 rommer -n